Zibsun/leands/docs/aicanvas.md

 ## AI Canvas Structure

-AI Canvas consists of 9 blocks.
-Each block addresses a critical question to answer before the project starting the project.
+AI Canvas consists of 10 blocks.
+Each block addresses a critical question to answer before starting the project.

 Fill the blocks with project ideas written on sticky notes during the kick-off meeting.